Progress in artificial intelligence: Competitions

 Many competitions and prizes, such as the Imagenet Challenge, promote research in artificial intelligence.
 The most common areas of competition include general machine intelligence, conversational behavior, data-mining, robotic cars, and robot soccer as well as conventional games.

 Past and current predictions

 An expert poll around 2016, conducted by Katja Grace of the Future of Humanity Institute and associates, gave median estimates of 3 years for championship Angry Birds, 4 years for the World Series of Poker, and 6 years for StarCraft.
 On more subjective tasks, the poll gave 6 years for folding laundry as well as an average human worker, 7–10 years for expertly answering 'easily Googleable' questions, 8 years for average speech transcription, 9 years for average telephone banking, and 11 years for expert songwriting, but over 30 years for writing a New York Times bestseller or winning the Putnam math competition.

+Subsequent developments in the late 2010s and early 2020s showed rapid progress in several benchmark tasks, particularly in games and structured problem domains.
+Systems such as AlphaGo, AlphaZero, and later large language models achieved or exceeded human-level performance on a range of established benchmarks.

+At the same time, researchers have noted that performance on narrow benchmarks can saturate as systems are optimized for specific tasks, and that success on such evaluations does not necessarily generalize to broader forms of intelligence.